5 Reasons for Using a Broker/Agent vs Going Directly to an Insurance Carrier in Kentucky

 Kentucky has seen an increase in auto theft across the state in recent years.
 According to Kentucky State Police data, there were 1,660 stolen motor vehicles reported in Kentucky in 2022.
 This is a significant jump from the 1,379 that were reported in 2021 and the 1,276 recorded in 2020.
 Kentucky also ranks 8th highest among all states for car thefts per 100k population at 52.9 thefts per 100k people.
 Louisville has the most reported vehicle thefts with 266 cases, followed by Lexington with 214 cases and Bowling Green with 172 cases.

 In order to combat this serious crime problem, Kentucky law enforcement agencies have implemented several initiatives such as increased surveillance on known hot spots for vehicle theft and working with local businesses to install anti-theft technologies in their cars.
-Franklin drivers are advised to be extra vigilant and take preventive measures to protect their vehicles from theft.
+Somerset drivers are advised to be extra vigilant and take preventive measures to protect their vehicles from theft.
 These include parking in well-lit areas, using anti-theft devices, and never leaving keys inside the vehicle unattended.
 Taking these precautions can help reduce the number of auto thefts in Kentucky.

 4 Benefits of Traffic School or Defensive Driving Classes in Kentucky

 Living in Kentucky, you've likely heard of traffic school or defensive driving classes, but did you know that taking one of these courses can have several benefits?
 Traffic school and defensive driving classes not only help reduce the number of traffic violations on your record, they also provide drivers with a better understanding of Kentucky's laws, help keep roads safe for all drivers, and even save you money on car insurance.
-Here are four specific benefits of taking a traffic school or defensive driving class in Franklin:
+Here are four specific benefits of taking a traffic school or defensive driving class in Somerset:

 Reduce Your Driving Record Violations: Taking a Kentucky-approved traffic school course can result in your ticket being dismissed or removed from your driving record.
 This can be incredibly useful when it comes time to renew your registration or apply for a new license.
 Having fewer points on your driving record can also help you get better rates for car insurance, as well as save you from any legal action taken by Kentucky's Department of Motor Vehicles.